SimonS/collections-dojo/README.md

 collections-dojo
 ================

-Exercise #1: Lists
+# Question 1: Lists

 Description: At 6am there are a queue of 100 people waiting in line for a ticket to the Wimbledon 2014 finals between Novak Djokovic & Roger Federer.

-Another 4 people join the back of the queue at 6.05am, with another 6 people pushing into the queue after the 75th person 5 minutes later.
-A couple who were having their spaces saved are replaced by the couple they were saving a place for another 5 minutes later at 6.15am.
+Four people join the back of the queue at 6.05am, with another six people pushing into the queue after the 75th person five minutes later.
+A couple who were having their spaces saved are replaced by the couple (30th in the queue) they were saving a place for another five minutes later at 6.15am.
 If each person is taking on average 45 seconds to purchase their ticket at what time will the last person in the queue purchase theirs?

-Calculate the answer of this question by using a List.
+> Calculate the answer of this question by using a List.
 You must implement your own List library to complete this task.

-Print out a string representation of the Wimbledon queue with each person in the queue represented by the time in which they were in the queue (assume everyone who was already in the queue joined at 6am when the ticket booths opened).
+> Print out a string representation of the Wimbledon queue with each person in the queue represented by the time in which they were in the queue (assume everyone who was already in the queue joined at 6am when the ticket booths opened).

-Print the list in reverse order
+## Bonus Print the list in reverse order

+## Things to cover...

    * Infinite list of items
    * Can add to end of list